shamvoke/shamvoke/src/_posts/2026-05-10-a-sham-guide-to-arch-linux.md

 >Now that you have your system up and running, **hopefully** 😂😅 _I mean, I didn't get it right the first time either._ But trust me, 99.9% of the issues you encounter can be resolved by digging the [**Arch wiki.**](https://wiki.archlinux.org/)The remaining 0.01% just Google the error message or ask AI.

 First, you'll want to install some packages.
-Good new is, you have access to the [Arch User Repository](https://aur.archlinux.org/) AKA the AUR.
+Good news is, you have access to the [Arch User Repository](https://aur.archlinux.org/) AKA the AUR.
 An ocean full of open-source packages.
 No need to be a pirate!

 Installing packages from AUR can be... a bit of a job.
 Thats why we are going to use a `AUR helper` My favourite is [**paru.**](https://github.com/morganamilo/paru)